 Part A: Introduction

-CompTIA A+ is an entry level credential for IT Professionals to identify issues and solve problems with computer hardware and networks.
+CompTIA Security+ is an entry level credential for IT Professionals to identify issues and solve problems with computer network security.

 CompTIA overlaps with